 The New Snobbery Taking on modern elitism and empowering the working class

 At election time, we hear a lot about ‘levelling up the Red Wall’.
-But when the votes have been counted, what can actually be done to meet the very real concerns of the ‘left behind’ in the UK’s post-industrial towns?
-In these once vibrant hubs of progress, working-class voters now face the prospect of being minimised or ridiculed in cultural life, economically marginalised and abandoned educationally.
+But what can actually be done to meet the very real concerns of the ‘left behind’ in the UK’s post-industrial towns?
+In these once vibrant hubs of progress, working-class voters now face the prospect of being minimised, marginalised and abandoned.

-In this rousing polemic, David Skelton explores the roots and reality of this new snobbery, calling for an end to the divisive culture war and the creation of a new politics of the common good, empowering workers, remaking the economy and placing communities centre stage.
+In this new updated edition of his rousing polemic, David Skelton explores the roots and reality of this new snobbery, calling for an end to the divisive culture war and the creation of a new politics of the common good, empowering workers, remaking the economy and placing communities centre stage.
 Above all, he argues that we now have a once-in-a-century opportunity to bring about permanent change.

 “David Skelton was talking about levelling up and the potential for a Conservative breakthrough with the abandoned working class long before either was a glint in Boris Johnson’s eye.
 In this timely, insightful and impassioned book, he explains how a new snobbery is alienating the progressive left from the working people of Britain.
 If you want to know why the Red Wall is turning Tory and how the post-Brexit political realignment might become permanent, read this book.
 I suspect Boris Johnson will have half a dozen copies on his bedside table before too long.”Tim Shipman